FREE SHIPPING on orders of $85 or more

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Tippett, Tippet, Tippetts and others.

 This web page shows only a small excerpt of our Tippett research.
-Another 213 words (15 lines of text) covering the years 1616 and 1713 are included under the topic Early Tippett History in all our PDF Extended History products.
+Another 213 words (15 lines of text) covering the years 1616 and 1713 are included under the topic Early Tippett History in all our PDF Extended History products and printed products wherever possible.

-Another 33 words (2 lines of text) are included under the topic Early Tippett Notables in all our PDF Extended History products.
+Another 24 words (2 lines of text) are included under the topic Early Tippett Notables in all our PDF Extended History products and printed products wherever possible.

 A search of the immigration and passenger lists has shown a number of people bearing the name Tippett: